tonethar/IGME-330-Master/notes/HW-mapbox-1.md

 # Mapbox Intro

-- An alternative to google maps is Mapbox - let's check it out.
+- A nice alternative to Google Maps API is Mapbox - let's check it out.

 ## I. Get Started